 Aaron Godlaski joined Centre’s faculty in 2012 as an assistant professor of psychology and behavioral neuroscience, and was named associate professor in 2018.
 He received his M.S. and Ph.D. in clinical psychology at the University of Kentucky, where he studied alcohol and human behavior.
 Following the completion of his dissertation, he interned at SUNY Upstate Medical University and Hospital in Syracuse, N.Y., specializing in clinical health psychology and outpatient psychotherapy.

 Godlaski’s research interests include the psychophysiological effects of interacting with nature, and the role of personality and individual difference factors in the experience of hypo-egoic phenomena (awe, humility, gratitude).
 He is also interested in pedagogical innovations associated with meditation and other contemplative practices, and how such practices can enrich the lives of students.

 File last updated: 2/19/16

-Goetz is a social and cultural psychologist who specializes in emotional experience and expression, cultural values, and Chinese culture.
-Her research on compassion, expression of positive emotions, and the influence of social class and power on emotional experience have appeared Psychological Bulletin, Psychological Science, and Personality and Social Psychology Bulletin.
-She has published chapters on cultural influences on mixed emotions and self-conscious emotions and wrote the introductory chapter of the forthcoming Oxford Handbook on Compassion Science.
+Goetz is a social and cultural psychologist who specializes in emotional experience and culture.
+Her research has appeared in Psychological Bulletin, Emotion, Psychological Science, and Personality and Social Psychology Bulletin.
+She co-authored the introductory chapter of the recent Oxford Handbook on Compassion Science.
 In her previous research, Dr. Goetz studied human-robot interaction to examine how humans anthropomorphize robots.

 Goetz teaches a variety of upper-level courses in psychology including Cultural Psychology, Motivation and Emotion, and Psychology of Race and Ethnicity.
 She also enthusiastically teaches Experimental Methods and mentors students in independent research.

 She earned a Ph.D. in social and personality psychology from the University of California, Berkeley and a B.S. in information and decision systems from Carnegie Mellon University and taught at Middlebury College before joining the Centre College faculty.
 She also spent two years as a Peace Corps volunteer in Niger, West Africa.

 File last updated: 3/21/19